bartromgens/garmin-connect-export/README.md

 ## How to use?

 ### Get authentication keys
-You first need to get an authentication and cookie header by visitin https://connect.garmin.com/modern/home in your browser and copying the `Authorization` and `Cookie` request headers from a request in the browser developer console.
+First get an authentication and cookie header by visiting https://connect.garmin.com/modern/home and copying the `Authorization` and `Cookie` request headers from a request in the browser developer console 'network' tab.

 ### Run the script
 See `get_stats.py --help` for details.